The Ultimate Guide To Multi-State Employment

 Even something as straightforward as overtime can become convoluted: 19 states have drafted their own overtime rules.
 The US Department of Labor and most states define overtime work to be anything beyond 40 hours a week.
 Alaska, California, and a few others look at it differently.
 They’ve adopted the day-by-day model, meaning time and a half is due for any work over 8 hours a day.
 In California, double pay is due for any work over 12 hours.

-While the national Fair Labor Standards Act (FLSA) establishes that no one earning less than $23,660 can be exempt from overtime, some states have gone beyond that number significantly.
-In New York, the minimum salary for overtime exemption is $40,924 in most counties, and it will increase to $58,500 by 2019.
+While the national Fair Labor Standards Act (FLSA) establishes that no one earning less than $35,568 can be exempt from overtime, some states have gone beyond that number significantly.
+In New York, the minimum salary for overtime exemption is $46,020 in most counties, but New York City has an even higher threshold at $58,500.

 Some states take an entirely different approach.
 In Hawaii, local overtime rules don’t apply to salaried workers earning over $2,000 a month.
 In Wisconsin, that threshold is $700 a month.
 Interpretations of the duties test vary as well.
 In Colorado, an executive needs to dedicate at least 50 percent of their time to supervisory duties to be considered exempt.

 It’s a lot to take in—need a break?
 Don’t forget to that the rules covering required lunch and rest breaks vary significantly from state to state, too.

 Getting overtime wrong can cost your company thousands or even millions.
 Thankfully, getting it right doesn’t have to be hard.
 Familiarize yourself with your states’ overtime rules, adjusting your employee handbook wherever necessary.
 Be sure that managers and nonexempt employees are trained on how to log and manage hours, and understand what constitutes overtime pay in the state they’re in.